nipafx/demo-jigsaw-advent-calendar/README.md

 ## Setup

-This demo was developed againt build 94 of the [Jigsaw early access prototype](https://jdk9.java.net/jigsaw/).
+This demo was developed against build 138 of the [Jigsaw early access prototype](https://jdk9.java.net/jigsaw/).
 For it to work the environment variable `JIGSAW_BIN` has to point to the `bin` directory in such a Java 9 install, e.g.:

 ```